omarelghandourr/internship-entry-assessment/programming-test.md

 ### 1. **What is your understanding of the term “Design Patterns”?**
    Provide a description in your own words.
+### Solve:
+The Design patterns are solutions to common software design programs, they are not a code as much as they are a footprints that guides the reader how to construct the code to solve specific problem in an efficient & flexible way.

 ### 2. **Explain the MVC Pattern**
    - What does MVC stand for?
    - Explain the pattern in detail.
    - What are some use cases for this framework?

+### Solve:
+MVC is staning for (Model - View - Controller).
+It is mainly a software architicture that seperates the logic of the application into 3 components. which are:
+1. Model: Mainly responsible for handling interaction with the core of the software (whether with Backend or Database)
+2. View: The User-interface part with is responsible of taking interactions from the user and viewing the requried output from the software to the user.
+3. Controller: it is mainly a linkage that connect the Model with the View (Processing point of view)

+There are various use cases for this architecture like: (Web frameworks - Desktop GUI - Mobile applications)
 ### 3. **List three other design patterns**
    - Provide names and details for three additional design patterns.
    - Explain how you have used those patterns in the past and how they have solved your problem